vtmvanzelst/BwNCodebook/README.md

 the `mambaforge` executable file for Windows.
 Install the executable by clicking on it; you can stay with the default settings by just clicking next through the installation client.

 #### Mac and Linux

+** We did not test XBeach on Mac.
+You can pre-process and post-process data in Python on your Mac, but we do not provide instructions on how to run XBeach on Mac.**

 1. We recommend to install Mambaforge on Linux and Mac using a terminal.
 On Mac, you can open a terminal by searching for "terminal" or "iterm".
 On Linux the hotkey to open a terminal is "cntrl + shift + t".
 The commands to